Mission and Distinctives

 • Professors are actively seeing clients.

-• A minimum of two hours of weekly supervision is provided while students are seeing clients.
+• A minimum of one and a half hours of weekly faculty supervision is provided while students are seeing clients during their clinical experience courses.